alex-gutev/live_cells/README.md

 If your cell needs to store its value rather than computing it on demand, as in the `ClampCell` example, you will need to subclass `NotifierCell`.
 This class provides implementations of `addListener`, `removeListener` and the `get value` property accessor.
-This class also provides a protected `set value` property accessor for setting and storing the cell's value.
+This class also provides a protected `set value` property accessor for setting the cell's value.
 When the value of the cell is set via `set value` the listeners of the cell are called if the new value is not equal to the previous value.